Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Classifications on Generator Output Distributions

 \begin{citedprop} Assuming that $g_1:\mathcal{Z}\rightarrow\mathcal{I}$ is smooth with a modulus of continuity $\omega_1(\cdot)$ and the qudit encoding scheme, Eq.~\eqref{eqn:qudit}, is applied, then the generator $g=g_2\circ g_1:\mathcal{Z}\rightarrow\mathcal{S}\subseteq\mathcal{X}$ is also smooth and admits a modulus of continuity $\omega(\cdot)$ that is lower bounded as

 \end{citedprop} The proof can be found in Appendix~\ref{append:proof_omega_smooth}.
-In terms of the scaling with respect to $n$ and $d$, when $\omega_1(\cdot)$ scales as $\Omega(1)$, for instance, when $g_1$ is Lipschitz continuous (e.g., the generator in \cite{behrmann_invertible_2019,zhang_self-attention_2019}), the modulus of continuity of the overall generator $g$, $\omega(\cdot)$, scales as $\Omega(\sqrt{d/n})$.
+In terms of the scaling with respect to $n$ and $d$, when $\omega_1(\cdot)$ scales as $\Omega(1)$, for instance, when $g_1$ is Lipschitz continuous (e.g., the generator in \cite{behrmann_invertible_2019,zhang_self-attention_2019}), \bww{Proposition~\ref{prop:g} implies that} the modulus of continuity of the overall generator $g$, \bww{i.e.,} $\omega(\cdot)$, scales as $\Omega(\sqrt{d/n})$.
 It is desirable to enforce Lipschitz continuity on some generators, for example when imposing spectral normalization \cite{miyato_spectral_2018} on the generator of a GAN to improve training \cite{zhang_self-attention_2019}.

 A distinction can be made concerning whether the adversarial example $\sigma$ must be also in the subset $\mathcal{S}$.
 If so, the adversarial attack is called in-distribution, since the attacker only looks for an adversarial example within the data manifold $\mathcal{S}$.
 Otherwise, we call it an unconstrained adversarial attack since the perturbation is arbitrary in $\mathcal{X}$, i.e., it is not confined to the data manifold.
 We state the precise definitions, based on prediction-change adversarial risks in Definition~\ref{def:pc_risk_1}, as follows.